* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) + ADW 18c by Jay Pearson (Oracle A-Team) *

-The Data Sync tool provides the ability to extract from both on-premise, and cloud data sources, and to load that data into BI Cloud Service (BICS), and other relational databases.
-In the recent 2.2 release of Data Sync, the functionality to run Post Load SQL and Stored Procedures was added.
+The Data Sync tool provides the ability to extract from both on-premise, and cloud data sources, and to load that data into Oracle Autonomous Data Warehouse (ADW), and other relational databases.
+The functionality to run Post Load SQL and Stored Procedures was added in Data Sync v2.2 .

-Currently this functionality is only available for Oracle DBCS or Oracle DB target databases - it will NOT work for a Schema Service database target - although this article provides details of a workaround when the target is a schema service database.
+Currently this functionality is only available for Oracle ADW, Oracle DBCS, and Oracle DB target databases.
+It will NOT work for a Schema Service database target - although this article provides details of a workaround when the target is a schema service database.

 This article will walk through an example to set up both a post load SQL command, and to execute a stored procedure on the target database.